hepcat72/CFF/README.md

     usearch - sequence search tool required by getReals.pl & interestingPairs.pl
     http://www.drive5.com/usearch/download.html

-Install the above dependencies and make sure muscle is in your PATH, then install CFF.
-You may install muscle afterwards, but you will see an error.
+Make sure muscle & usearch are in your PATH.
+If you're in a hurry and you don't want to run getReals.pl, filterIndels.pl, or interestingPairs.pl, you may install the executables after installing CFF, but you will see an error.

-In a terminal window, cd into the CFF directory and run the following commands:

-    perl Makefile.PL
-    make
+Install the perl module dependencies.
+We will use CPAN for this.
+You may have to answer a series of questions to set up cpan at first.
+Run this command to start CPAN:

+    env FTP_PASSIVE=1 PERL_MM_USE_DEFAULT=1 /usr/bin/perl -MCPAN -e shell

+Once you have a cpan prompt, install each of these dependent modules one by one by issuing these commands:

+    install Getopt::Long
+    install File::Glob
+    install IPC::Open3
+    install IO::Select
+    install IO::Pipe::Producer
+    install Sys::Info
+    install Sys::MemInfo
+    install File::Which
+    install Math::Random
-    sudo make install
+    install Statistics::Distributions

-Perl Module Dependencies:
+You may already have some of these modules, but some might be too old, so note the version numbers.
+Here is the required version information for each of the modules.

     Getopt::Long               v2.38
     File::Glob                 v1.17